-The Improving student mental health through partnerships project aims to develop a student-focused, innovative best practice model for collaboration and liaison between university and NHS mental health services.
+The Improving student mental health through partnerships project aimed to develop a student-focused, innovative best practice model for collaboration and liaison between university and NHS mental health services.

-The University of Liverpool (UoL) is the leading partner for a Liverpool-based project working with regional partners to develop an integrated model of support for student mental health.
+The University of Liverpool (UoL) was the leading partner for a Liverpool-based project working with regional partners to develop an integrated model of support for student mental health.

 Partners of the project include:

 - Innovation Agency (the Academic Health Science Network for the North West Coast).

 The project aimed to develop a sustainable framework for an integrated approach between universities and the NHS, offering seamless referral pathways and shared protocols supported by a clear risk management strategy which clearly specifies the responsibilities of partner agencies.

 Through increased collaborative working and the development of mechanisms for shared learning, this allows for more effective planning and delivery of services to meet the varying and escalating needs of students.